v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Crowdworking Details

 \section{Crowdworking Details}

-\subsection{Processing and filtering}
+\subsection{Processing and Filtering}

-\paragraph{Harmful content detection.} Before the annotation process began, we manually filtered out videos that contained potentially harmful content to ensure the video data's safety and quality (Figure \ref{fig:CrownWorking_Fig1} visualizes our annotation interface).
-Based on the criteria outlined by \citet{thoppilan2022lamda}, we defined 6 categories of harmful contents, following aspects are checked for each video.

-\begin{itemize}[leftmargin=*] \item \emph{Discrimination.} Videos that display discrimination based on race, gender, sexual orientation, age, disability, appearance (e.g., obesity), or religion. \item \emph{Animal Cruelty.} Videos that depict the abuse or mistreatment of animals. \item \emph{Dangerous Activities.} Videos that include dangerous content such as drug use, criminal behavior, bullying, terrorism, rumor propagation, incitement, or misinformation. \item \emph{Physical Violence.} Videos containing acts of physical violence against individuals, including fighting, severe injuries, bleeding, self-harm, or torture. \item \emph{Obscenities.} Videos that contain explicit language, sexual behavior, or suggestive content. \item \emph{Shocking Content.} Videos that include startling or fear-inducing elements such as gunshots, explosions, or jump scares. \end{itemize} In addition to harmful content detection, videos are also evaluated based on their quality: \begin{itemize}[leftmargin=*] \item \emph{Confusing:} Videos that are incomplete or otherwise difficult to understand. \item \emph{Low Resolution:} Videos with a level of clarity that makes it challenging to discern the content. \end{itemize}
+\paragraph{Harmful Content Detection.} Before the annotation process began, we manually filtered out videos that contained potentially harmful content to ensure the video data's safety and quality (Figure \ref{fig:CrownWorking_Fig1} visualizes our annotation interface).
+Based on the criteria outlined by \citet{thoppilan2022lamda}, we defined 6 categories of harmful contents, following aspects are checked for each video. \begin{itemize}[leftmargin=*] \item \emph{Discrimination.} Videos that display discrimination based on race, gender, sexual orientation, age, disability, appearance (e.g., obesity), or religion. \item \emph{Animal Cruelty.} Videos that depict the abuse or mistreatment of animals. \item \emph{Dangerous Activities.} Videos that include dangerous content such as drug use, criminal behavior, bullying, terrorism, rumor propagation, incitement, or misinformation. \item \emph{Physical Violence.} Videos containing acts of physical violence against individuals, including fighting, severe injuries, bleeding, self-harm, or torture. \item \emph{Obscenities.} Videos that contain explicit language, sexual behavior, or suggestive content. \item \emph{Shocking Content.} Videos that include startling or fear-inducing elements such as gunshots, explosions, or jump scares. \end{itemize} In addition to harmful content detection, videos are also evaluated based on their quality: \begin{itemize}[leftmargin=*] \item \emph{Confusing:} Videos that are incomplete or otherwise difficult to understand. \item \emph{Low Resolution:} Videos with a level of clarity that makes it challenging to discern the content. \end{itemize}

-\paragraph{Chaplin video segmentation.} We selected 62 silent films by Charlie Chaplin and hired annotators to meticulously review each film, manually recording humorous moments to ensure each mime clip illustrates a whole mime through a single event or multi events.
+\paragraph{Chaplin Video Segmentation.} We selected 62 silent films by Charlie Chaplin and hired annotators to meticulously review each film, manually recording humorous moments to ensure each mime clip illustrates a whole mime through a single event or multi events.
 And we removed videos where both the reason for the humor and the action were repetitive (e.g. humor arising from a comical action due to inflexibility, such as failing to position a ladder properly) to ensure the quality and consistency of the videos and their annotations.